dreonic/SC2002-CAMs/README.md

 ## Accessing the Javadoc

-Open `javadoc/index.html` with your preferred browser.
+Open `javadoc/index.html` or open [this repository's GitHub Pages](https://dreonic.github.io/SC2002-CAMs/) with your preferred browser.

 ## Building & Running from Source